-If you are interested in volunteering for Oregon Nikkei Endowment (at the Oregon Nikkei Legacy Center and/or Japanese American Historical Plaza), please call 503-224-1458.
+If you are interested in volunteering for the Japanese American Museum of Oregon, please call 503-224-1458.

 Are you enthusiastic about culture, history, identity, or civil liberties?
 Do you like working with people?
 Are you patient and flexible with requests?
 If so, we would love you to be a part of our Docent Program!

 Legacy Center docents interact with the public in a variety of ways, from greeting museum visitors and increasing their interest in the history of the Japanese Americans in our community, to answering phones or selling merchandise in our store.
 Trained docents can lead group tours and other educational programs.
 Many people have found this volunteer work rewarding and fun.

 We have a particular need for docents on Saturdays and Sundays, from 11 a.m. to 3 p.m.
 Half-shifts and weekday hours, are also available!
 Please contact the Japanese American Museum of Oregon to learn more or apply:

 Docents - Greet visitors or be a guide through the museum exhibits.
 No prior experience or knowledge necessary!

 Speakers - Give tours of the museum, the Historical Plaza, and/or go out to local classrooms.
 The Museum in a Suitcase is also an option for new speakers.

 Office - Research files, scan historic photographs and documents, digital image management and/or photography, database work, cataloging, clerical work, etc.

 Archive Volunteers - Sort, identify, and catalogue photographs, documents, and artifacts.